taniaduggal/Zowe-App-Framework---File-Transfer-Application/src/Readme.md

 ## File-Transfer-Application (Zowe-Desktop-Application)
 #### Project Link :- https://github.com/zowe/file-transfer-app

-#### 1. Integrate file explorer (file-tree) to file transfer application (Explore and perform various actions on the files persisted in mainframe).
+#### 1. Integrate File explorer (Zowe-File-tree) to File transfer application (Explore and perform various actions on the files persisted in Mainframe).
-  * This will give the user to view the file-structure of the mainframe as a tree.
+  * This will give the user the ability to view the file-structure of the mainframe as a tree.
   * Wll give the ability to tag the files.
   * Change the ownership(chmod) of files and folders on the fly.
   * Cut & Copy & Paste files feature.